A NSW Government website - NSW Marine Estate

 Recreational fishing in NSW is a popular lifestyle enjoyed by more than one million people.

-NSW DPI is implementing various programs to improve recreational fishing opportunities and experiences:
+NSW DPI is implementing various programs to improve recreational fishing opportunities and experiences.

-- Artificial reefs help to increase biodiversity in the marine environment.
 They also provide new habitat for a range of species, including iconic sport fish such as kingfish, mulloway and snapper.

 Locations